Skip to main content

 2. How will the award be administered?

 Awards will be administered by an NIH Institute/Center best matching the proposal topic.
-However, Dr. Trish Labosky from the Office of the Director will also serve as a program officer to coordinate administration of all NIH Director's Pioneer Awards.
+However, Dr. Trish Labosky from the Office of the Director will also serve as a program officer to coordinate administration of all Pioneer Awards.

 3. Do I need to submit an annual progress report?

-Yes, as described in the Notice of Award posted in your NIH Commons account, a progress report is due annually on October 1.
+Yes.
+As described in the Notice of Award posted in your NIH Commons account, a progress report is due annually on October 1.

 4. Should I mention NIH support in journal articles that pertain to research supported with my NIH Director's Pioneer Award?